Data-driven system identification using quadratic embeddings of nonlinear dynamics: Numerical results

-We now consider fluid flow past a cylinder in two dimensions at Reynolds number 100.
-This system is governed by partial differential equations.
-We discretize the domain using a regular $ 520 \times 180 $ grid and compute the vorticities in the grid points for $ t = 0, \dots, 499 $ as shown in Figure~\ref{fig:Karman vortex street}\ts(a)--(c).
-We then store the numerically computed vorticities in a three-dimensional array $ V \in \R^{180 \times 520 \times 500} $ and apply \emph{Principal Component Analysis} (PCA).
-There are three dominant principal components, shown in Figure~\ref{fig:Karman vortex street}\ts(d)--(f), followed by a spectral gap.
-That is, despite the high-dimensional state space caused by the grid discretization, the dynamics are approximately three-dimensional.
-By projecting the time-series data onto the dominant principal components, we obtain a three-dimensional dynamical system.
-It was shown in the Supporting Information supplementing \cite{BPK16} that SINDy successfully identifies an ordinary differential equation that approximates the dynamics in the three-dimensional principal component space.
 Our goal is to compute a quadratic model using QENDy.
 We choose $ z = x $, i.e., the embedding space is the original projected principal component space, and estimate the required time derivatives with the aid of finite difference approximations (using a forward difference for the first data point, a backward difference for the last data point, and central differences in between).
 We apply QENDy to the first 400 data points and then simulate the identified quadratic model for $ t \in [0, 500] $.
-Furthermore, we also apply the deep learning approach proposed in \cite{GB24} using a neural network with two fully connected layers of twelve units each for the encoder map and a linear mapping for the decoder.
+Furthermore, we also apply SINDy and the deep learning approach proposed in \cite{GB24} using a neural network with two fully connected layers containing twelve units each for the encoder map and a linear mapping for the decoder.
 Based on extensive manual hyperparameter tuning, we set the embedding dimension to four, the loss weights to $ \lambda_1 = 1 $, $ \lambda_2 = 40 $, and $ \lambda_3 = 80 $, and $ \kappa = 0 $.
-The results for both methods are shown in Figure~\ref{fig:Karman vortex street}\ts(g) and Figure~\ref{fig:Karman vortex street}\ts(h).
+The results for all methods are shown in Figure~\ref{fig:Karman vortex street}\ts(g) and Figure~\ref{fig:Karman vortex street}\ts(h).
 The learned quadratic models are good approximations of the projected dynamics and correctly predict the periodic behavior, even though we do not know the true underlying system.
 QENDy---using only linear basis functions---is in this case slightly more accurate than the neural network approximation.
+The QENDy and SINDy results, provided we use the quadratically augmented basis, are as expected almost identical.